-Everyone who is registered in the population register as a resident and pays municipal income tax pays the burial fee to the parish, association of parishes or municipality that is the burial authority in that area.
+Everyone who is registered in the population register in Sweden and pays municipal income tax pays the burial fee.
+As of 2017, this applies throughout Sweden, except in the City of Stockholm and Tranås Municipality.
 The burial fee is intended to cover what the law defines as the most necessary costs in connection with giving a deceased person a final resting place.

-The burial fee is a tax, which means it is stated on a taxpayer's tax certificate.
+The burial fee is a levy, which means it is stated on a taxpayer's tax certificate.
 The fee is calculated on the basis of each person's municipal taxable income.
-The size of the fee is shown on each person's annual final tax statement (slutskattebesked).
+The size of the fee is shown on each person's annual final tax statement (slut-skattebesked).

-Before the start of each budget year (financial year), the municipal councils in Stockholm and Tranås decide the size of the burial fee that these municipalities' inhabitants will pay.
-In the rest of Sweden, a government authority called Kammarkollegiet sets the burial fee with the help of proposals from the burial authorities of the Church.
-The rate of the fee is the same for all registered residents of a burial authority's administrative district, regardless or whether the residents are members of the Church of Sweden or not.
+Before the start of each budget year, the municipal councils in Stockholm and Tranås decide the size of the burial fee that the inhabitants in these municipalities will pay.
+With the help of proposals from the burial authorities of the Church, a government authority called Kammarkollegiet sets the burial fee that is payable in the rest of Sweden.
+The contribution rate of the fee is the same for all people registered in the population register, regardless with of whether they are members of the Church of Sweden or not.